sudarshan-koirala/sudarshan-koirala/README.md

 - :books: Graduated ...
 Master's of Computer Science .. from Aalto University, Finland.
 - 🔭 I’m currently working on ...
 Data Science, Machine Learning, Deep learning and Large Language Models (LLMs) projects
-- 🌱 I am also a content creator where I try my best to explain topics related to what I am working 👆 as simply as possible.
+- 🌱 I am also a content creator where I try my best to explain things as simply as possible.
 - ⚡ Fun fact: ...
 I enjoy cooking 😄

 ### Connect with me